 India’s Chandrayaan 2 orbiter doesn’t just study the Moon’s surface but also observes the Sun.
-Its high-resolution Solar X-ray Monitor (XSM) is used to study solar flares and provide a reference for the lunar elemental mapping Chandrayaan-2 Large Area Soft X-ray Spectrometer (CLASS) instrument to do its job.
+Its high-resolution Solar X-ray Monitor (XSM) is used to study solar flares and provide a reference for the Chandrayaan-2 Large Area Soft X-ray Spectrometer (CLASS) instrument, which maps elements on the Moon’s surface.

 Studying the Sun’s micro-flares